wacncontent/CustomizeTool/output/articles/active-directory/active-directory-v2-devquickstarts-node-api.md

 `$npm install -g jsontool`

 This installs the JSON tool globally.
-Now that we’ve accomplished that – let’s play with the server:
+Now that we've accomplished that - let's play with the server:

 First, make sure that your monogoDB isntance is running..